jlevy/og-equity-compensation/README.md

   any member of the public can own stock.
   People can buy and sell the stock for cash on public stock [exchanges](https://www.investopedia.com/terms/e/exchange.asp).
-The value of a company’s shares is the value you see in the stock market reports, so shareholders know how much their stock is worth.
+The value of a company’s shares is the value displayed in stock market reports, so shareholders know how much their stock is worth.
 - 🄳 Most smaller companies, including all startups, are [**private companies**](https://en.wikipedia.org/wiki/Privately_held_company) with owners who control how those companies operate.